-Request services through the appropriate online Request for Accommodations form AND submit documentation by attaching electronic documents to the form or emailing the documentation to firstname.lastname@example.org.
+Request accommodations through the appropriate online form AND submit documentation by attaching electronic documents to the form or emailing the documentation to firstname.lastname@example.org.

 Complete the process.
-You will be contacted by an accessibility services staff member to either schedule a meeting to develop a reasonable accommodation plan or next steps.
+You will be contacted by an Accessibility Services staff member to either schedule a meeting or discuss next steps.

-Please note that your request for accommodation activates the review process, but that other steps are required before your plan is approved and you are registered with accessibility services.
+The Accessibility Services staff will keep you informed of where you are at in the process of registering with us.
+Please note that your request for accommodations and documentation activates the process, but other steps are required before you are registered with Accessibility Services.

 For academic accommodations, you will meet with one of our staff members to develop a plan and complete the process.
 For more information, visit the Academic Accommodations page on this website.